nanvel/blog/2015/10/principles-software.md

 **K**eep it **s**imple, **s**tupid.

+## Lazy implementation

+A lazy implementation postpones producing values to the last possible moment.
+This saves memory and may avoid useless processing as well.

 ## OOP

 A programming paradigm based on the concept of "objects", which are data structures that contain data, in the form of fields, often known as attributes; and code, in the form of procedures, often known as methods.